 \section{Introduction}

-Renormalization group (RG) is one of the most important concept in condensed matter physics for studying long-distance behaviors and topological features.
-In real space, RG procedes by blocking several sites into one effective site, accomplanied by a block-decimation--a reduction in the local degrees of freedom per site such that it does not increase exponentially with renormalization steps.
+Renormalization group (RG) is one of the most important concepts in condensed matter physics for studying long-distance behaviors and topological features.
+In real space, RG proceeds by grouping several sites into one effective site, accompanied by a block decimation, a reduction in the local degrees of freedom per site so that it does not increase exponentially with renormalization steps.

-Entanglement renormalization \cite{EnRG} provides a concrete realization of a real space RG for quantum states.
+Entanglement renormalization \cite{EnRG} provides a concrete realization of a real-space RG for quantum states.
 Crucial to entanglement renormalization is the application of \emph{disentanglers} before each coarse-graining step, removing the short-ranged entanglement which then allows the local Hilbert space to decrease.
-Entanglement renormalization has been employed in many systems, to critical phenomena \cite{ex1,ex2,ex3,ex4}, topological ordered phases \cite{meraTO,MERAstringnet}, and quantum fields \cite{Verstraete}.
-Applied to a typical (non-critical) state, this RG procedure yields a fixed-point wavefunction--a state with zero effective correlation length.
-These zero-correlation length states have the property that any connected correlation function is exactly zero beyond some finite distance.
-These fixed-point wavefunctions are often the ``model wavefunctions'' for the corresponding topological phase \cite{SchuchCiracPerezGarciaPEPS,LevinWen,LUT}.
+Entanglement renormalization has been employed in many systems, e.g., to critical phenomena \cite{ex1,ex2,ex3,ex4}, topological ordered phases \cite{meraTO,MERAstringnet}, and quantum fields \cite{Verstraete}.
+Applied to a typical (noncritical) state, this RG procedure yields a fixed-point wave function, a state with zero effective correlation length.
+These zero-correlation-length states have the property that any connected correlation function is exactly zero beyond some finite distance.
+These fixed-point wave functions are often the ``model wave functions'' for the corresponding topological phase \cite{SchuchCiracPerezGarciaPEPS,LevinWen,LUT}.

 The multiscale entanglement renormalization ansatz (MERA) \cite{VidalMERA} is a tensor network description of the entanglment RG procedure.
-By keeping track of the distanglers and decimations at each RG step, a MERA network can be reversed to recover the original quantum state from a coarse-grained one.
-In other words, a MERA--considered as a quantum circuit--can be used to recover the short-distance physics from the long-distance physics.
+By keeping track of the disentanglers and decimations at each RG step, a MERA network can be reversed to recover the original quantum state from a coarse-grained one.
+In other words, a MERA, considered as a quantum circuit, can be used to recover the short-distance physics from the long-distance physics.

-In this paper, we investigate the possibility to use a 2D MERA to describe chiral topological states.
-We show that there are no \emph{IR fixed-points} to chiral Chern insulators on the 2D lattice; any Chern insulator on a lattice with local dimension $D$ must admit a finite correlation length $\xi$, and we argue that there must be a tradeoff between $D$ and $\xi$.
+In this Rapid Communication, we investigate the possibility to use MERA to describe chiral topological states.
+We show that there are no \emph{IR fixed points} to chiral Chern insulators on lattices; any Chern insulator on a lattice with local dimension $D$ must admit a finite correlation length $\xi$, and we argue that there must be a trade-off between $D$ and $\xi$.